-The DDA's Quality Enhancement staff provides oversight of planning activities and ensures compliance with this Appendix D related to waiver participants.
+TheDDA's Quality Enhancement staff provides oversight of planning activities and ensures compliance with this Appendix D related to waiver participants.

 The DDA's Coordination of Community Services staff provides technical assistance and support on an ongoing basis to CCS providers and provides specific remediation recommendations on identified issues.
-Based on the identified issues, a variety of remediation strategies may be used, including conference call, letter, in person meeting, additional communication with, and training to providers.
+Based on the identified issues, a variety of remediation strategies may be used including additional communication with including conference call, letter, in person meeting, and training to providers.
 Remediation efforts will be documented in the provider's file with the DDA.